 This page will list all relevant public events hosted by The Portsmouth Grammar School.

 Please read a review of the D-Day 75th-anniversary concert on 20 June 2019.

-Our aim is to raise money to keep music going in our schools and help the new generation of musicians to establish some sort of career.
+Our aim is to raise money and awareness to keep music going in our schools and help the new generation of musicians to establish some sort of career.

 Run by local people for local people.
 Played by local musicians.

 The 2021 festival will fun from Saturday 12 June to Sunday 11 July.

 The Festival of Chichester is a month-long celebration of the arts running from mid-June to mid-July each year in the historic city of Chichester.
 Classical music, rock, blues, jazz, folk, pop, theatre, exhibitions, poetry, books, talks, walks, cinema and much more.

 We are pleased to welcome both local and international performers of the highest calibre to our historic city.

 Formed in 1940 as the Portsmouth City Police Choir, it was in demand to lift morale and for fund-raising activities in the battered city.
 After police reorganisation in 1967 it became the Hampshire Police Male Voice Choir.